 - 2 ripe peaches

-1) Place pork chops in a Suvie pan, cover with water, insert into the top right zone of your Suvie.
-Fill reservoir, input settings, and Cook Now or Schedule.
+1) Place pork chops in a Suvie pan, and cover with water.
+Insert pan into your Suvie, input settings, and cook now or schedule.

 2) While the pork cooks, stir mustard and vinegar together in a small bowl.

 3) Just before the pork is done cooking, peel peaches, pit, and cut in half.